florind/what-runs-where/README.md

 # What versions are these web services running?

-What-runs-where is a service that aggregates and organizes the release versions of any number of web services which choose to publish it.
+What-runs-where is a service that iparses and aggregates the version strings of any number of web services which choose to publish their version.
 It is useful when you have several testing&prod environments where several versions of your web services are running and you want to have a quick overview of what runs where.

 ## Building